Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 2) Add type hints anywhere in the source code where unit tests are worth writing.
 Consider typing/mypy as "free" tests for your library so focusing typing on high density/important areas of the code helps in detecting bugs.

+> Note: It's important to call out that if a function is not fully annotated, `mypy` will not type check any code
+> contained in the function.
+You can pass argument `--check-untyped-defs` to `mypy` to check such functions when full annotation is not possible.

 ### Types usable in annotations